nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 Another network dependent feature is the NAT timeout.
 Some networks drop unused UDP mappings after 30 seconds even if the RFC recommendation is 2 minutes.
 Therefore, after a short sleeping period, the device would not be addressable from the network as the mapping would not exist.
-Hence, by default, after contacting the LwM2M server, the device is configured to listen for 10 seconds after receiving the last packet.
+Hence, by default, after contacting the LwM2M Server, the device is configured to listen for 10 seconds after receiving the last packet.
 After that idle period, the device enables eDRX and PSM power saving modes if those are supported by the network.
 The device wakes up from sleep mode when it needs to send data.

 Bootstrap support
 =================

-To successfully run the bootstrap procedure, you must first register the device in the LwM2M bootstrap server.
+To successfully run the bootstrap procedure, you must first register the device in the LwM2M Bootstrap Server.
-See :ref:`registering your device to an LwM2M bootstrap server <bootstrap_server_reg>` for instructions.
+See :ref:`registering your device to an LwM2M Bootstrap Server <bootstrap_server_reg>` for instructions.

 To build the LwM2M Client with LwM2M bootstrap support, use the :file:`overlay-avsystem-bootstrap.conf` or :file:`overlay-leshan-bootstrap.conf` configuration overlay.
 For example: